Many streets in Dublin use a Pay-and-Display parking system. This allows you to park using prepaid tickets for up to 3 hours.

 Step 4: Place the ticket inside your car

-Place the ticket on the dashboard, so that it is clearly visible from the outside.
+If you have paid at the ticket machine place the ticket on the dashboard, so that it is clearly visible from the outside.

 - The maximum allowed parking time is 3 hours.